FEUP-ESOF-2020-21/open-cx-t7g5-5-estrelinhas/README.md

 ---
 ### **Story 10: Leave conference**

-As a user, I want to be able to leave a conference that I have joined.
+As an user, I want to be able to leave a conference that I have joined.

 _User interface mockups_